openstack/governance/reference/tags/assert_supports-upgrade.rst

 Rationale
 =========

-OpenStack projects represent code that is installed and deployed on many distributed systems in order to provide services to users.
-Operators need to know what projects support a controlled and planned upgrade process from release to release in order to make good decisions about what to expose to users.
+OpenStack components represent code that is installed and deployed on many distributed systems in order to provide services to users.
+Operators need to know what services support a controlled and planned upgrade process from release to release in order to make good decisions about what to expose to users.
 Utilizing an OpenStack project in a deployment where smooth upgrades are not provided is a